rudi-c/rudi-c.github.io/_posts/2017-08-16-elixir-in-depth-notes.md

 - Having a One True Way of doing things eases the learning curve considerably
 - It's nice to have known design patterns that are part of the language, which collapses the two steps of "figure out what you need to do conceptually" and "figure out how to implement it in your language"
-- Having these nice building blocks has **made me interested in devops problems** which has no happened previously, probably because I perceived it as tedious work
+- Having these nice building blocks has **made me interested in devops problems** which has not happened previously, probably because I perceived it as tedious work
 - I've had a few experiences at this point where one technology (e.g. Elm) was much better at teaching you how to think in certain patterns (e.g. Reactive Programming) than others (e.g. React) because all the mist has been blown away and the view is super clear. *I suspect* learning Elixir/Erlang can make a programmer much better at devops by teaching clear patterns of thought.

 > "OTP doesn't do any design for you, it gives you building blocks to assemble something that's going to be fault-tolerant" - Fred Hebert, author of Learn You Some Erlang for Great Good! in an interview